 Chargify will retain email history for your all sites for up to 95 days.
 Any emails that were delivered 95 days are purged from the system.

-Subscriptions on your test sites have a limited duration of 180 days After that all active subscriptions are auto-cancelled so that they’re not left “fake billing” indefinitely.
+Subscriptions on your test sites have a limited duration of approximately six months.
+After that, subscriptions are automatically cancelled so that they’re not left “fake billing” indefinitely.
+You may re-activate a test subscription that has been automatically canceled, and it will remain active for another six months before being canceled again.

 Paid Plan Users: Paying merchants are limited to 100 users per account.